Latest Missouri news, sports, business and entertainment at 11:20 a.m. CST

 ST. LOUIS-KILLINGS

-ST. LOUIS (AP) — St. Louis police say four people were shot to death in the early hours of the first day of 2020, including three killed at one location.
+ST. LOUIS (AP) — St. Louis police say five people were shot to death on the first day of 2020, including three killed at one location.
 Police were called shortly after midnight to an intersection in the Benton Park neighborhood, where three people were found dead.
-A fourth person was shot in the leg.
-Police have not released details about the victims or what led to the shooting.
+No dtails have been released about the victims or what led to the shooting.
 Just before 3 a.m., police were called to another location and found a man dead from gunshots.
-Another person at that scene was hospitalized.
-St. Louis recorded 194 homicides last year, up from 186 in 2018.
+The fifth victim was gunned down late Wednesday morning in north St. Louis.

 DOLLAR HOUSES-ST. LOUIS